Your Brand’s Guide to Circular Design in 2025

 What is circular design?

 With circular design comes a circular economy, which, as explained by The Ellen MacArthur Foundation, works with the same principles that govern the natural world.
 Plants absorb energy from the sun, those plants act as food for one species, which in turn, becomes food for another.
 And so the cycle goes on.
-Nothing in nature goes to waste – not even waste products.
+Nothing in nature goes to waste—not even waste products.

 When applied to the things we make, market, and sell, it’s clear to see that this naturally regenerative economic model requires products that have this principle of complete sustainability built into the functionality from the start.
-It’s a whole new type of design thinking, at every design stage or so it would seem.
+It’s a whole new type of design thinking, at every design stage—or so it would seem.

-The circular economy was actually first conceptualised as an alternative to the linear economy in the 1980s – over 40 years ago.
-During those 40 years we’ve come to learn that a circular economy, and the circular designs that power it, will be extremely important in the ongoing fight to reduce climate change.
+The circular economy was actually first conceptualised as an alternative to the linear economy in the 1980s, over 40 years ago.
+During those 40 years, we’ve come to learn that a circular economy, and the circular designs that power it, will be extremely important in the ongoing fight to reduce climate change.

 Circular design can be put to use in so many industries and for a wonderfully diverse range of products, from textiles, packaging, and food, to electronics and construction.
-Chiefly, circular design has a positive impact on both people and planet.
+Chiefly, circular design has a positive impact on both people and the planet.
 It’s a force for change that spearheads an exciting future of design.
 We can make the economy work for people, businesses, and nature by incorporating circular economy principles throughout the design process.

 Circular design principles